 Email: email@example.com Tel: 0430 059 859

-With a background in telephone crisis counselling, Marlee is currently completing her Master’s degree and professional training in Clinical Psychology at the University of Melbourne in 2017.
+With a background in telephone crisis counselling, Marlee is currently completing her Master’s degree and professional training in Clinical Psychology at the University of Melbourne.
 As Neo’s Intake Co-ordinator she is responsible for initial communication with clients seeking a referral, the management of the referral process, client waiting list, and liaison with referring professionals.
 Ruby’s duties are directly supervised by Dr Crisp, working in accordance with the requirements of the Code of Practice of the Australian Psychological Society.